IanOxborrow/Sensible/README.md

 [Semester 1 Audit 1 presentation](https://docs.google.com/presentation/d/1SKUfDGYnsQlZBFPRt6k_PIxHJTU7K_f_hiBQ2SD-vyE/edit)

+## Statement of Work

+You can find information about our project background, project objectives, stakeholders and work breakdown in our statement of work here: [Statement of Work](https://gitlab.cecs.anu.edu.au/u6668026/sensible-techlauncher/-/blob/master/Background%20Documentation/Statements%20of%20Work/SENSIBLE_SOW_S1_2021_SIGNED.pdf)

 ## Decision Making

 Decisions are made in our decision making channel on slack.
 For an overview for the major project decisions you can browse our decision log: [Decision Log](https://gitlab.cecs.anu.edu.au/u6668026/sensible-techlauncher/-/blob/master/Background%20Documentation/Decision%20log/decision_log.md)